YordanGeorgiev/aspark-starter/README.md

     # Action  !!! - aka now run the tests
     bash src/bash/aspark-starter/test-aspar-starter.sh

+#### 2.7.1.
+Build and compile
+Build and compile

+    bash src/bash/aspark-starter/aspark-starter.sh -a sbt-compile

+#### 2.7.2.
+Run the example
+Run the example

+    bash src/bash/aspark-starter/aspark-starter.sh -a run-local-app

 ## 3. PROJECT STATUS
 You could track the advancement of the project from the following url: https://docs.google.com/spreadsheets/d/e/2PACX-1vR0wo5N32EpubwxBfeFxi6X-eOmXwOPg4WSyA4qBSz1Yu0EyU34jl0xICgWzrFUSeEA_aC4RF7LRqx9/pubhtml

-Note that the content on the url is updated on project actual status update ( i.e. meaningful work , milestones achieve )
+Note that the content on the url is updated on project actual status update ( i.e. meaningful work or milestones &amp; tasks comppletion )